COVID-19 UPDATE: At Alert Level 1 the trail is fully open and trail services such as shuttles, bike hire and cafes are able to operate.

 37km, Grade 1/easiest, 2–4 hours

-It will eventually stretch all the way to Hobbiton, near Matamata, where visitors can get their Hobbit and Lord Of The Rings fix.
+It stretches all the way to Matamata, the home of Hobbiton, where visitors can get their Lord Of The Rings and Hobbit fix.
 (It’s well worth going for the gardens alone, never mind a refreshing pint at the Green Dragon Inn!)
 Along the way it passes various landmarks including the scenic Wairere Falls, Stanley Landing and the Firth Tower.

 The beauty of the Hauraki Rail Trail is the ability to tailor a ride of almost any length, with plenty of options for return rides, or one-way trips for riders with a pick-up.
 The following are popular day rides.